-In the early 2000’s I decided that to delve further into these ideas, I should work with one of the leading teachers of Jewish thought with whom it has been my good fortune to study.
-I commenced a collaboration with Prof. Arnold Eisen, then Chair of the Department of Religious Studies at Stanford University and now the Chancellor of the Jewish Theological Seminary of America.
+To explore this notion, I began a collaboration with Prof. Arnold Eisen, then Chair of the Department of Religious Studies at Stanford University (now the Chancellor of the Jewish Theological Seminary of America.)

-Prof. Eisen and I decided to work together on ‘reading’, responding though painting and midrash, Exodus 33-34; the section of the Torah in which Moses returns to the summit of Mount Sinai after the debacle of the Golden Calf, asks for God’s renewed support, and then, for himself, asks to see God’s Glory.
-Aside from wanting to incorporate my ideas about color and kabbalah into the works, my interest was in the status of seeing in the Torah: is there a conflict between seeing and the moral message on Sinai?
+Prof. Eisen and I decided to work together on ‘reading’ and responding to Exodus 33-34; the section of the Torah in which Moses returns to the summit of Mount Sinai after the disaster of the Golden Calf.
+He asks for God’s renewed support, and then, for himself, he asks to see God’s Glory.
+What did Moses see?
+This question has been discussed and debated by Jewish sages for millennia: I took it on as an abstract painter which influenced Professor Eisen’s reading in turn.